 6. Availability of Medical Facilities

 I hope you will consider the things outlined above in the article while planning your Ladakh trip.
-I have tried to be simple and realistic taking into accounts 1000s of people I communicate every season who goes for Ladakh trip.
-I am sure there are many more things which one must consider but for the brevity of article, I have tried to outline the most important ones.
+I have tried to be simple and realistic, taking into accounts 10000s of people I communicate every season, which goes for the Ladakh trip.
+I am sure there are many more things which one must consider, but for the brevity of the article, I have tried to outline the most important ones.